Saïd Benrahma

-Mohamed Saïd Benrahma (مُحَمَّد سَعِيد بْن رَحْمَة; born 10 August 1995) is an Algerian professional footballer who plays as a left winger for Premier League club West Ham United and the Algeria national team.
+Mohamed Saïd Benrahma (مُحَمَّد سَعِيد بْن رَحْمَة; born 10 August 1995) is an Algerian professional footballer who plays as a left winger for Saudi Pro League club Neom and the Algeria national team.

-Benrahma began his professional career with Nice, later spending time on loan with Angers, Gazélec Ajaccio and Châteauroux during his early career.
-He came to prominence in the EFL Championship after a move to Brentford in 2018, scoring 27 goals in 83 appearances for the West London outfit before moving to the Premier League with West Ham on a permanent basis following a loan spell in 2021.
+Benrahma began his professional career with Nice, later spending time on loan with Angers, Gazélec and Châteauroux during his early career.
+He came to prominence in the EFL Championship after a move to Brentford in 2018, scoring 27 goals in 83 appearances for the West London outfit before moving to the Premier League with West Ham United.
+In June 2024, Lyon exercised their purchase option and signed him on a permanent basis following a successful loan spell.

 Club career

 Nice

-A winger, Benrahma began his youth career with Algerian club NRB Bethioua, before moving to France and joining Balma SC, Colomiers and then Ligue 1 club Nice in 2013.
+A winger, Benrahma began his youth career with Algerian club NRB Bethioua, before moving to France and joining Balma, Colomiers and then Ligue 1 club Nice in 2013.
 He made his professional debut under manager Claude Puel during the 2013–14 season, but played most of his football for the club with the reserve team, for whom he made 37 appearances and scored 11 goals between 2013 and 2016.
 Benrahma scored one goal in his three first team appearances during the 2014–15 season and scored a further two in 2015–16.

-Ankle injuries and the arrival of manager Lucien Favre led to Benrahma spending a large portion of his latter career with the club away on loan, at Ligue 1 club Angers and Ligue 2 clubs Gazélec Ajaccio and Châteauroux.
+Ankle injuries and the arrival of manager Lucien Favre led to Benrahma spending a large portion of his latter career with the club away on loan, at Ligue 1 club Angers and Ligue 2 clubs Gazélec and Châteauroux.
 Benrahma departed the Stade de Nice in July 2018, having made 18 appearances and scored three goals during his time with the club.